 Jobs in the construction industry are inherently dangerous where workers are subjected to hazardous environments on the construction site.
 Many accidents with severe injuries and fatalities are the result of negligence by coworkers, subcontractors, and others.
 While the injured employee or surviving family members of a deceased worker are legally entitled to receive benefits including those from Workmen’s Compensation, other funds might also be available from third parties.
 These additional parties at fault for causing the accident could be the project developer, property owner, project manager, general contractor, subcontractors, suppliers, building material manufacturers and others.

 Injured workers and family members of deceased workers should consider hiring a personal injury attorney who specializes in premises liability, wrongful death and construction site cases.
-A law firm working on your behalf can ensure your family is adequately compensated for all of your damages.
+A Champaign construction site accident attorney working on your behalf can ensure your family is adequately compensated for all of your damages.

 Rosenfeld Injury Lawyers handles construction site accident cases across Illinois.
 If you or a family member was injured on a construction project in or around Champaign, contact our attorneys for a free case review.

 Current and Proposed Large Construction Projects in Champaign, Illinois